GuoZheXinDeGuang/Course-Selection-System/README.md

 - **Remove Course:** Remove courses from the system.

 ## Replit Link
-- You can directly run the project using this link: https://replit.com/@zl4701/CS470-Project-Course-Selection
+- You can directly run the project using this link (please navigate to `src/main/java` to see the code): https://replit.com/@zl4701/CS470-Project-Course-Selection